Beyazıt Öztürk

 Beyazıt Öztürk (born 12 March 1969), also known as Beyaz, is a Turkish television personality, standup comedian and actor.
-He is the host of Beyaz Show, a popular Turkish talk show.
+He was the host of Beyaz Show, a popular Turkish talk show.
 In 2018, he became one of the judges on O Ses Türkiye, the Turkish version of The Voice.
+He is best known for hit sitcom Yalan Dünya and biogragraphy film Hacivat Karagöz Neden Öldürüldü.

 Biography

 Öztürk was born in Bolu, Turkey in 1969 and spent most of his childhood in Bursa.
 He is of Georgian descent by his father.
+His maternal family is of Turkish descent who immigrated from Bulgaria.